StephanieRuthJones/backend-assessment/README.md

 - Your code must be clean and readable.
 It should follow the DRY principle.
 - Errors must be handled and returned to the user.
 - `try/catch` blocks must be used to make requests and handle errors rather than promise chaining.
+- All routes must return the correct status code and data.
+- Submit your github repo link with the `.env` file included.

 _Important Note(s):_